Fingerprint Ghost: Plot summary

 Banner goes to see Archer the next day, and finds out what happened at the seance.
 Everyone had their feet touching each others, and no one felt anyone get up.
 The fingerprint is worthless, because it does not belong to anyone.
 There is also a palm print, but it is blurred from the knife slipping.
 Archer reveals that even though Ivy had the body cremated, Garrett's fingerprints did not match, so the killer was not a ghost.
 All of the people were in straitjackets, and there was nowhere to hide an animal, meaning, no one could do it.

 The police find out that Garrett was killed by a snowbird named Mulik.
 Mulik was not at the seance, so he is not the killer.
 Banner then reveals that while Drollen's secretary was going through old news clippings, she found out that Drollen was married to a sideshow freak.
 Banner, unsure of where this works in, invites Ivy and Wesley to lunch.
 A redhaired girl snaps Ivy's picture, causing her to go loose-jointed, and faint.
 After she come to, Banner figures out she is pregnant.

 The next afternoon, Banner invites into Lang's office, Ivy, Wesley, Lang, and Letitia.
 Banner then reveals he knows exactly how it happened.
 In the reversal of John Dickson Carr's The Crooked Hinge, Banner reveals that Ivy killed Drollen without using her arms.
 Ivy was wearing loose shoes, so she easily slipped them off while still in the straitjacket.
 The fingerprint on the knife didn't match, because it wasn't a fingerprint, but was a toeprint, from where Ivy held the knife with her feet.
 Ivy killed Drollen, because they had been married years ago.
 But then they drifted apart, and Ivy committed bigamy.
 Now, Garrett's baby is on the way, so she begged Drollen to take her back.
-Drollen refused on the phone, so Ivy killed him.
+Drollen refused on the phone and threatened to reveal Ivy's bigamy to the public, so Ivy killed him.
+Ivy, having heard the revelation, takes Lang's gun and shoots herself.

-Quotes

-Banner: I'll get three birds with one stone.
-This'll give me a chance to talk to Wesley and at the same time get a squint at the redhead girl in the flesh.

-Lang's Deputy: That's only two birds.
-Where does the third one come in?